What chickens are allowed?

 - An inspection of the proposed chicken keeping site will not be conducted by the Department of Neighborhood Services as part of the permitting process.
 DNS will inspect and determine compliance with the ordinance on a complaint basis or if it believes a violation may be occurring.
 DNS may take enforcement action it deems appropriate if violations are noted.

 - DNS will answer questions about the permitting process and the ordinance it is charged with enforcing.
-To inquire about the permitting process, one may contact Marcie Otto at (414) 286-3280.
+To inquire about the permitting process, please contact the Department of Neighborhood Services, Residential Enforcement Section-Animals at (414) 286-2759.

 - DNS will not offer advice or provide suggestions regarding the practice of keeping chicken.
 For example, DNS will not suggest how to build a chicken coop or enclosure nor advise on where to acquire knowledge related to chicken keeping.